Algebraic geometry of discrete interventional models: Introduction

-The standard approach to learning the correct causal DAG within its MEC is to use \emph{interventional data} \cite{WSYU17,YKU18}.
-Interventional data is obtained by performing experiments that target a subset of the variables in the system and change their respective conditional distributions given their direct causes.
-This set of nodes is called an \emph{intervention target} and the resulting distribution is an \emph{interventional distribution}.
-Interventions that do not render their targets independent of their direct causes are called \emph{soft interventions}.
-To characterize the possible DAG models that can be learned by using interventional data from soft interventions, the authors in \cite{YKU18} introduced the $\I$-\emph{Markov equivalence class} ($\I$-MEC) associated to a DAG $\GG$ and a collection $\I$ of intervention targets.
+To characterize the possible DAG models that can be learned by using interventional data from soft interventions, the authors of \cite{YKU18} introduced the $\I$-\emph{Markov equivalence class} ($\I$-MEC) associated to a DAG $\GG$ and a collection $\I$ of intervention targets.
 The $\I$-MEC for $\GG$ is denoted $\MM_{\I}(\GG)$, and its elements are sequences of interventional distributions, one for each intervention in $\I$.
 They show that the $\I$-MEC of a DAG $\GG$ can be characterized via the $\I$-\emph{Markov property} associated to a DAG $\GG^{\I}$ that is constructed from $\GG$ by the addition of nodes and edges that represent the intervention targets in $\I$.
 The second row in Figure~\ref{fig:3dags} shows an example.

+In the case when the random variables in the DAG model are all Gaussian or all discrete, the model $\MM(\GG)$ is an algebraic variety intersected with the space of model parameters \cite{DSS08,GMS06,GSS05}.
+The variety $\MM(\GG)$ can be described parametrically, via the recursive factorization property of the distribution according to the DAG, or implicitly via the vanishing of ideals corresponding to conditional independence statements associated to the Markov properties of $\GG$.
+When the random variables are discrete, the set $\MM(\GG)$ is an algebraic variety intersected with the open probability simplex and $\MM_{\I}(\GG)$ is an algebraic variety intersected with a product of open probability simplices.
+Just as for discrete DAG models without interventions, $\MM_{\I}(\GG)$ can be defined via a polynomial parameterization or via the vanishing of polynomial ideals associated to the $\I$-Markov property.